-The Afghan Heritage Mapping Partnership (AHMP) is a three-year project (October 2015-October 2018) supported by an institutional grant from the US Department of State and the US Embassy in Kabul to the Oriental Institute.
+The Afghan Heritage Mapping Partnership (AHMP) is a project supported by an institutional grant from the US Department of State and the US Embassy in Kabul to the Oriental Institute since October of 2015.
 Grant work is carried out in Chicago by the staff of the CAMEL Lab.
 Kabul-based GIS training funded by the grant is carried out with the cooperation and support of a variety of Afghan partners, including Kabul Polytechnic University.

 The Partnership draws on satellite imagery and other geospatial technologies to build a comprehensive geographic information systems (GIS) database of identifiable archaeological sites across Afghanistan.
 The goals in creating this database are to: